 (a) Changes.
-HUD must approve, in (a) Changes.
 HUD must approve, in writing, any significant changes to an approved program.
 Significant changes that require approval include, but are not limited to, a change in sponsor, a change in the project site for SRO or PRA with rehabilitation projects, and a change in the type of persons with disabilities to be served.
-Depending on the nature of the change, HUD may require a new certification of consistency. quire a new certification of consistency with the CHAS (see §582.120).
+Depending on the nature of the change, HUD may require a new certification of consistency

+with the CHAS (see §582.120).

+(b) Approval.
+Approval for such